 While almost all L-theanine research is in its preliminary stages, there are plenty of promising findings related to this compound.
 In studies, L-theanine appears to be connected to a reduction in anxiety.
 When stacked with caffeine, some evidence suggests it can also sharpen your thinking and mental acuity.

-For nootropic enthusiasts who are looking for a completely safe nootropic that stacks well with other drugs, L-theanine may be a great jumping off point for you.
+For nootropic enthusiasts who are looking for a completely safe nootropic that stacks well with other drugs, L-Theanine may be a great jumping off point for you.
 You can learn more about this supplement in our guide to L-Theanine dosage.

 Those who experience side effects complain of the following: